BattleAxeVR/OK_Cloud_Streamer/README.md

 https://github.com/BattleAxeVR/igl/tree/ok_cloud_streamer

--Support any and fall Quest (or other) standalone features available over OpenXR, such as eye-tracking, full body tracking simultaneous hands + controller tracking, via the custom non-VR Controller input data and server-side API functionality.
+-Support any and all Quest (or other) standalone features available over OpenXR, such as eye-tracking, full body tracking simultaneous hands + controller tracking, via the custom non-VR Controller input data and server-side API functionality.

 -The direct server-side API can also enable a PC game/app to obviate the need for any OpenXR compositor on the PC side entirely, reducing overhead, synchronization and latency.
 However the goal is to use Monado or other open source solutions as a truly open source OpenXR runtime on PC that this client can connect to.
 Such a server will be included in this repo for a full A-to-Z solution.